Anastasiya Kharlanova: Club Career Overview

 Kharlanova's professional club career includes contributions to several teams.

 She began her senior career with Gomel, playing for the club from 2011 to 2012.
 During this period, she appeared in 52 matches and scored 19 goals.

 Her first tenure with FC Minsk spanned from 2013 to 2016.
 During these four seasons, she played 67 matches and scored 15 goals.
 Her involvement coincided with FC Minsk securing Belarusian Premier League titles in 2013 and 2014, along with the Belarusian Cup in both years, and the Belarusian Super Cup in 2014.
 She scored a goal for FC Minsk in the UEFA Women's Champions League during the 2014-15 qualifying round against Konak Belediyespor.

 Following her initial spell in Belarus, Kharlanova joined Medyk Konin in Poland for the 2017–2018 season.
 With Medyk Konin, she won the Ekstraliga (the Polish top league) and the Polish Cup in the 2016–17 season.
 While specific appearance and goal statistics for this period are not consistently detailed across all available records, her presence during a period of domestic titles is noted.

 She then returned to Belarus to play for Isloch-RGUOR from 2018 to 2019, where she made 27 appearances and scored 12 goals.

 In 2020, Kharlanova rejoined FC Minsk for a second tenure.
 As of July 2020, she had accumulated 18 appearances and 4 goals in this period.
 She also contributed a goal for FC Minsk in the UEFA Women's Champions League during the 2020-21 qualifying round against Vllaznia.
 A photograph from April 2020 confirms her participation in a Belarusian Women's Vysheyshaya Liga match for FC Minsk.

-Kharlanova played for FC Minsk in two distinct periods (2013-2016 and from 2020 onwards, based on available data).
+Kharlanova played for FC Minsk in two distinct periods (2013-2016 and in 2020, based on available data).
 Her multiple tenures with FC Minsk coincided with the club's success in the Belarusian Premier League.